Production Trucks

 Loading and Unloading

-The lift gate should be operated by only one person.
+A liftgate is a hydraulic platform at the rear of a truck designed to bridge the gap between ground level and the cargo area.
+This helps you load and unload heavy equipment.
+The liftgate should be operated by only one person.
 The operator should give a verbal warning, “going up” and “going down.”
-Crew not operating the lift gate should stand well clear of the lift.
+Crew not operating the liftgate should stand well clear of the lift.
 Use truck shelves and racks and ratchet straps to tie off equipment.

 First familiarize yourself with driving a truck.
 Here are some guidelines:

-• Make sure your load is properly placed and secured.
+- Make sure your load is correctly placed and secured.

-• Trucks are taller and wider than cars and need greater overhead and side clearance.
-If the height and width of the vehicle is not indicated on the truck, be sure to get this information from your rental agent.
+- Trucks are taller and wider than cars and need more significant overhead and side clearance.
+If the height and width of the vehicle are not indicated on the truck, be sure to get this information from your rental agent.
 Be alert for low bridges and tree limbs, as well as canopies at service stations, fast food restaurants, motels, etc. Almost all rental insurance excludes “overhead damage” – that is, to the top of the box.

-• Set the hand brake every time you park.
-Turn the wheels away from the curb when parking with the truck faced uphill.
-When parking with the truck faced downhill, turn the wheels toward the curb.
+- Set the hand brake every time you park.
+Turn the wheels away from the curb when parking with the truck facing uphill.
+When parking with the truck facing downhill, turn the wheels toward the curb.